ammunk/hpc/virtual_env_hpc_files/README.md

 For multi-node gpu distributed training, these scripts assume you use PyTorch, either manually using the `torch.distributed.launch` script or PyTorch Lightning.
-However, since distributed applications need to how the number of processes that communicate as well as where they are running etc. this information must be provided somehow.
-The format for doing this depends on which approach is taken, and these scripts force you ensure that your application can absorb additional argument appropriate for each approach.
+However, since distributed applications need to know the number of processes that communicate as well as where they are running etc. this information must be provided somehow.
+The format for doing this depends on which approach is taken, and these scripts force you to ensure that your application can absorb additional arguments appropriate for each approach.

 ##### Distributed training managaed by Lightning